Browderism: United Kingdom

 Outside of Latin America, Browderist influence in the Communist Party of Great Britain (CPGB) was partly a grassroots effort by the CPUSA, with Browder sending New Masses editor Joseph North to London to attend a World Federation of Trade Unions founding conference in February 1945 to advocate for its policies.
 A statement from the CPGB's leadership claimed that "advocates for the Browder line for Britain, including some enthusiastic adherents from the United States and other countries" supported the party's liquidation, akin to that of the CPUSA in 1944.
 Additionally, the party's response to the Duclos letter caused similar debate in Latin America as to whether its condemnation of Browderism was applicable to them.

-During its 18th Congress in November 1945, the CPGB criticized Browderism, yet in contrast to the Latin American examples, denied any notion that the ideology had significantly infiltrated party ranks.
+During its 18th Congress in November 1945, the CPGB criticized Browderism, yet similarly to the PCM's handling of the issue, denied any notion that the ideology had significantly infiltrated party ranks.
 General secretary Harry Pollitt—a Stalinist—argued in his political report to the congress that Browder's proposals "assumed a basic change in the character of imperialism, denied its reactionary role, and held out a long-term perspective of harmonious capitalist development and class peace after the war, both for the United States and the world."
 Furthermore, Pollitt justified the CPGB's favorable portrayal of the CPUSA during the Browderist period as informed by camaraderie amid anti-communist political attacks, and that:

 The line of Browder did exercise a limited influence in our Party, although in view of the statements of some comrades in our pre-Congress discussion that the Executive Committee of our Party succumbed to "Browderism", it is necessary to state publicly that we resisted definite attempts to import Browder's basic ideas into our Party by some of our own comrades.